Namila-0223/Zero-Hunger/README.md

 User Groups identified – Admin, Donators, Different Organizations, needy peoples

+Used Technologies are - MERN / SQL / MongoDB / JavaSCript / CSS / HTML

+Intend to publish a research paper at the https://journal.ubpkarawang.ac.id/index.php/bit-cs/focus-scope

 Group members,
 Rupasinghe H.M.N.P	IT20651688
 Kumara A.R.M	IT20653804
 Dharana H.A.B	IT20655020
 Abeywickrama S.A	IT20646042